johnthagen/min-sized-rust/README.md

 $ upx --best --lzma target/release/min-sized-rust
 ```

+> [!WARNING]
-It should be noted that there have been times that UPX-packed binaries have flagged
+> There have been times that UPX-packed binaries have flagged heuristic-based antivirus software
-heuristic-based anti-virus software because malware often uses UPX.
+> because malware often uses UPX.

 # Tools